 If an attacking player has been pushed, shoved, or fouled by a defending player so as to cause him to come into contact with the goalkeeper, such contact will not be deemed contact initiated by the attacking player for purposes of this rule, provided the attacking player has made a reasonable effort to avoid such contact.

-Any player who receives a total of three (3) minor penalties in one game will be ejected from the game and will not be allowed to play the remainder of that game or to stay on the bench.
+Any player who receives a total of two (2) minor penalties in one game will be ejected from the game and will not be allowed to play the remainder of that game or to stay on the bench.

 More severe situations will be addressed by the league and could result in a player being suspended for additional games or being expelled from the league altogether with no reimbursement of their league fees.